-The lovo-cel clinical development program did not measure several patient-important outcomes identified in our scope (see Supplement D1): cardiovascular events, hearing or vision loss, pregnancy complications, and sexual dysfunction.
-Organ damage, cognitive functioning, caregiver burden, and infertility have not yet been reported.
+The lovo-cel clinical development program did not measure several patient-important outcomes identified in our scope (see Supplement D1): cognitive effects, cardiovascular events, hearing or vision loss, caregiver burden and pregnancy complications, and sexual dysfunction.
+Organ damage and infertility were measured but were unavailable for analysis.